openvinotoolkit/openvino_notebooks/README.md

 jupyter lab
 ```

 In Jupyter Lab, select a notebook from the file browser using the left sidebar.
-Notebooks are located in their own subdirectories inside the `notebooks` directory.
-Double click on `notebooks` folder to see what is available.
+Each notebook is located in a subdirectory within the `notebooks` directory.

 ## Troubleshooting